 Each motion energy channel was also normalized to have zero mean and unit variance (z scored).
 To normalize the data, preprocessed stimulus matrices for all movies were concatenated.
 Rest periods and periods intended to be used for model validation were removed, and the remaining (estimation) data were z scored.
 The means and standard deviations of the estimation movies were used to normalize the validation movies.

-Note that the HCP movies were both smaller and less symmetric than those used by Nishimoto et al (2011) (10.75ºx15º vs 20ºx20º).
+Note that the HCP movies were both slightly smaller and less symmetric than those used by Nishimoto et al (2011) (20ºx15º vs 20ºx20º).
 To ensure that the motion-energy features were as similar as possible to those used in Nishimoto et al. (2011), the maximum spatial frequency of the Gabor filters was set to be the same in both experiments (1.6 cycles/degree).
-This resulted in fewer motion energy channels overall for the HCP data (2,231 for HCP data vs 6,555 in Nishimoto et al).
+This resulted in fewer motion energy channels overall for the HCP data (4,025 for HCP data vs 6,555 in Nishimoto et al).

 A unique combination of the following parameters defines each motion energy feature channel: